The emperor’s favourite horse was shod with gold. It had a golden shoe

 The gardener’s little son and a companion had come to the hot-bed, had

-espied the beetle, and wanted to have their fun with him.
+spotted the beetle, and wanted to have their fun with him.
 First he was

 good pressing from the boy’s hand for this, which served as a hint to

-that lay at the end of the garden.
+at the end of the garden.
 Here the beetle was put in an old

 broken wooden shoe, on which a little stick was placed upright for a